 The pipeline output and sustainability metrics were set consistent with corporate goals.
 The science and technology committee of the board of directors assessed the company's progress toward achieving these goals at 3.4 (on a scale of 1 to 5), noting 11 product approvals versus a goal of 10, and two NMEs entering into Phase III versus a goal of 1 NME.
 Additionally, 75 percent of pipeline projects met their milestone goals, which was in the target range of 70 to 80 percent.
-The science and technology committee, the compensation committee certified a pipeline score of 3.4, resulting in a pipeline multiple of 1.20.
+The science and technology committee also performed a subjective assessment of the quality of the pipeline.
+Based on the recommendation of the science and technology committee, the compensation committee certified a pipeline score of 3.4, resulting in a pipeline multiple of 1.20.

-Combined, the revenue, EPS, and pipeline progress multiples yielded a bonus multiple of 1.42.
+$Combined, the \ revenue, \ EPS, \ and \ pipeline \ progress \ multiples \ yielded \ a \ bonus \ multiple \ of \ 1.42.$